 As a toddler’s parent, your adult mind is always trying to make sense of what’s going through your kid’s mind.
 We know it happens!
 Questions like, “Why are you flopping on the ground?”
 “Why are you biting me for no particular reason?”
 “Why are you peeing while maintaining eye contact?” often haunts your mind.
 The biggest issue is that neither you come to know what they are thinking, nor can they tell you.
 Are you the parent or the nanny of your four-year-old champ?
 Are you desperately trying to find yourself to talk some sense into your child as she whines, cries, or freaks out even more?
 Are you trying to step into her shoes instead?
-Then these few points are surely going to give you a sneak peek into the mind of a four year old.
+Then these few points are surely going to give you a sneak peek into a four year old kid’s mind.

 1. Kid’s mind: I don’t know how to say what I need to say.